 Q: Can the theoretical alternatives be used to replace practical work of a research project abroad after the COVID-19 situation resolves in the Netherlands but perhaps not yet in the host location?

-Q: What are the current corona-related rules concerning starting internships abroad?
+Q: What are the current corona-related rules concerning starting internships abroad in countries with a negative travel advice (orange or red)?

 A: Because of the Corona virus, the travel advice has been tightened for all countries in the world.

-At this moment, for each country at least travel code ‘orange’ applies.
-This travel advice indicates that the Dutch Ministry of Foreign Affairs strongly advises everyone not to travel abroad.
-Because of the stricter and negative travel advice for the entire world, GSLS students will not receive permission from the International Office to travel abroad until 1st of June 2020.
-Research projects starting between 1st June and 1st September 2020 will be conditionally approved in ‘Osiris Stay Abroad’.
-This means that you have not yet received final permission from the International Office to go abroad.
-Four weeks before the start of a research internship abroad, the International Office will assess, in consultation with the research project coordinator, whether you will receive permission to travel to the country in question.
+Because of the stricter and negative travel advice for the entire world, research projects abroad will be conditionally approved in ‘Osiris Stay Abroad’.
+This means that the student has not yet received permission from the International Office to go abroad.
+Four weeks before the start of a research internship abroad, the International Office will assess, in consultation with the research project coordinator and based on the travel advice of the Ministry of Foreign affairs whether the student will receive permission to travel to the country in question.
+In case the travel advise is still negative (code orange or red), you will not receive permission to travel for your studies.

 At the same time, keep in close contact with the hosting institution and inform the external supervisor about the alternatives proposed by the GSLS.
 You can always request the advice of the Research Project Coordinator and, in any case, inform the International Office about the plans to (not) travel.